Airfare Discounts for Disney Vacations

 As of April 2012, at participating Costco stores, they are selling $300 American Airline vouchers for $269.99 (10% savings) valid on flights only.
 You can use use multiple gift cards at one time when buying tickets, though there is a limit.
 This may be a regional Costco offer (one reader reports she bought hers in Orange County, California) and may be for a limited time.
 It’s certainly worth asking at your local Costco if you plan to fly on American Airlines.
 Thanks to Frances S for info.

 Priceline has multiple options for purchasing airfare.
 The easiest option, and the one that gives you the most control, is to simply pick your airline and buy a published airfare, just like you would with any other travel agency.
-Unlike any other agency I can think of, they don’t charge any booking fee.
+Unlike any other agency we can think of, they don’t charge any booking fee.

 Another option is Priceline’s “Name Your Own Price” feature, which allows you to bid on your airfare, so it’s possible to get some real bargains.
 However, there are trade-offs: for one thing, you don’t get to choose the exact flight time.
 You can specify the date and whether you’re willing to accept a red-eye (overnight) flight, but that’s about all.
 You also don’t get to pick the airline, though Priceline only works with major carriers.
 Most important, if they accept your bid, you are charged immediately and your ticket is absolutely “no refunds, no exchanges.”